 With representation that is experienced negotiating property and asset divisions on your side, you can feel more confident that you are prepared for anything that arises during the course of your legal separation.

 If you are considering divorce or have already begun the process, having effective legal representation on your side is an absolutely vital step in protecting your rights and interests as you move forward.
-The Houston divorce lawyers at Holmes, Diggs & Sadler possess a wealth of resources and skill that are applied to every client’s case, and will work diligently to help you reach a fair and equitable settlement which accounts for all property held in the marriage.
-For a consultation to discuss the details of your case, call us today at (713) 802-1777.
+The Houston divorce lawyers at Holmes, Diggs & Sadler possess a wealth of resources and skills that are applied to every client’s case and will work diligently to help you reach a fair and equitable settlement that accounts for all property held in the marriage.
+For a consultation to discuss the details of your case, call us today at (713) 766-5355.